Banner art contest deadline extended

-The recent snow days have caused the ART Blooms Banner design contest to be extended beyond the original deadline of Friday.
+The recent snow days have resulted in the ART Blooms Banner design contest to be extended beyond the original deadline of Jan.
+29.

 Young artists’ work is being sought for this year’s ART Blooms contest.
 Artists are asked to create original pieces based on the theme of “It’s a Brand New Day.”